Around the neighbourhood

 Lucid Waking

-first published on 15th March 2017 I see things as imbued with meaning, like fragments written in a foreign language.
+At 06:07 I see things as imbued with meaning, like fragments written in a foreign language.
 Sometimes I can decipher them; sometimes even put them in English.
 For instance, from my bedroom window I can see the Victorian factory opposite.
 I wake as the early sun catches its gable ends.
-As… Continue reading Lucid Waking
+As on a sundial, it… Continue reading Lucid Waking

 A Brief History of Politics?